 Check-in around 14.00 at your charming hotel in Lucca.
-There will be a briefing, bike setting, GPS, and maps delivery.
+There will be a briefing, bike setting, GPS, and map delivery.
 Airport - railway transfers from Pisa or Florence airport (on request).
 Overnight in Lucca.

 Lucca to Pisa - Lucca 58 km - altitude flat

-The tour starts from Lucca, leaving the Lucca walls behind you and cycling along the Arno river to reach an ancient aqueduct.
+The tour starts from Lucca, leaving the Lucca walls behind you and cycling along the Arno River to reach an ancient aqueduct.
 You will start biking on Puccini's bike way up to San Giuliano Terme (ancient thermal baths) and Monti Pisani which separate Lucca from Pisa.
 Following over quiet country roads you will finally reach Pisa historical center.
 Time to visit the town and the leaning tower so time to take some important pictures.
 On your way back you will see charming villages like Nozzano Castello an ancient hamlet maintained.
 Soon you will see the famous walls of Lucca again.

 Lucca to Montecatini Terme 48 km - altitude 250m

 Start off again from the cycle path, along the Serchio River, until you reach Ponte a Moriano, then turn off onto Via Delle Ville, where you will find a succession of buildings in various styles and from various eras.
 Continue to Villa Reale, where we highly recommend stopping to take in the view of the splendid garden populated by centuries-old orchids.
 Get back on the saddle and after a quite demanding climb of 200m to road flattens out and you can enjoy a high-altitude pedal with spectacular panoramic views over villages and vineyards until you reach Collodi, the hometown of the most famous puppet in the world: Pinocchio.
 Don't miss the photo opportunity with the large wooden statue!
 From here, there are just 12 km of flat road to reach Montecatini Terme.